HenrySck075/pxmaterial/README.md

 git clone https://github.com/HenrySck075/pxmaterial
 cd pxmaterial
 ```
+- sqflite (the ffi one) setup: see https://pub.dev/packages/sqflite_common_ffi#getting-started
 - Run the app

 but first you will have to get the cookie and place it in assets/cookie